SOS From Brazil's Amazon Fire Protesters: 'We Need The World's Help Right Now'

 The number of fires in the Amazon so far this year is 35% higher than the historical average for the same period over the last eight years, according to Brazil's National Institute for Space Research.

-On Friday, Bolsonaro suggested that high temperatures in 2019 were behind the increase in fires, but scientists say that does not fully explain the problem.
-They point to deforestation, which is often carried out illegally and removed over three times as much forest last month as in July 2018, according to preliminary data from the research institute.
+On Friday, Bolsonaro suggested that high temperatures this year are behind the increase in fires, but scientists say that this does not fully explain the problem.
+They point to deforestation, which is often carried out illegally and which removed over three times as much forest last month as in July 2018, according to preliminary data from the research institute.

-The 10 Amazon municipalities with the most fires this year are the same that have seen the most new deforestation, according to researchers from the Amazon Environmental Research Institute, who said in a technical note that the data represents "a strong indicator of the intentional character of the fires: clearing recently deforested areas."
+The 10 Amazon municipalities with the most fires this year are the same ones that have seen the most new deforestation, according to researchers from the Amazon Environmental Research Institute, who said in a technical note that the data represent "a strong indicator of the intentional character of the fires: clearing recently deforested areas."

 Critics say the government has given a pass to farmers and loggers to slash and burn trees in the rainforest without seeking a required license.
-Bolsonaro pledged to roll back forest protections during his campaign, and since taking office, he has defunded and politically sidelined the government oversight of the environment.
+Bolsonaro pledged to roll back forest protections during his campaign, and since taking office, he has defunded and politically sidelined government oversight of the environment.

-If Bolsonaro's election last year suggested political weakness in Brazil's environmental movement, the new wave of protest for the Amazon shows many Brazilians are desperate for political action to conserve the forest.
+If Bolsonaro's election last year suggested political weakness in Brazil's environmental movement, the new wave of protest for the Amazon shows that many Brazilians are desperate for political action to conserve the forest.

-"Our goal is not to advance a certain political party, but to build consciousness, be broad, and be participatory," said Daher.
+"Our goal is not to advance a certain political party but to build consciousness, be broad and be participatory," said Daher.
 "We're listening to advice from veterans of environmental and indigenous movements."

 Several protesters said they admired the activism occurring in climate movements in other parts of the world.
 "It's my role as a young person and as a Brazilian to show up too and put this issue on the political agenda," said political science student Cíntia Lucena, 20, who protested in Brasília.